ulfschneider/sort-table/README.md

 - Use the table caption to indicate the table is sortable.
 - Use aria-sort to indicate what column is sorted into what direction.
-- Use buttons (and not links) inside of the `<th>` elements to activate sorting^[Generally, use buttons for performing an action on the site and use links for sending the user somewhere.
-Source: *[Six ways to make your site more accessible](/2020-08-31-six-ways-to-make-your-site-more-accessible/#markup)*].
+- Use buttons (and not links) inside of the `<th>` elements to activate sorting.
+(Generally, use buttons for performing an action on the site and use links for sending the user somewhere.
+Source: *[Six ways to make your site more accessible](https://ulf.codes/2020-08-31-six-ways-to-make-your-site-more-accessible/#markup)*).

 ## References

-Sotable is influenced by *[JavaScript Sort HTML Table](https://www.delftstack.com/howto/javascript/javascript-sort-html-table/)*, which has a neat way of leveraging selectors for sorting, like `tr:nth-child(n+2)`.
+sotable is influenced by *[JavaScript Sort HTML Table](https://www.delftstack.com/howto/javascript/javascript-sort-html-table/)*, which has a neat way of leveraging selectors for sorting, like `tr:nth-child(n+2)`.
 In this context, please refer to *[How nth-child works](https://css-tricks.com/how-nth-child-works/)* and *[:nth tester](https://css-tricks.com/examples/nth-child-tester/)*.